naacl2018-srw/jekyll-now/grant.md

 We strongly encourage all the student participants of SRW2018 to apply for the [student volunteer program](http://naacl2018.org/volunteer.html).
 Free registration is available for selected student volunteer.

 #### Grants
-Thanks to the support from [the Computing Community Consortium (CCC)](https://cra.org/ccc/), there will be some funds available to support participants for travel, registration, and accommodation.
+Thanks to the support from [the Computing Community Consortium (CCC)](https://cra.org/ccc/) and [National Science Foundation (NSF)](https://www.nsf.gov/), there will be some funds available to support participants for travel, registration, and accommodation.

 Accepted participants will be contacted by workshop organizers soon regarding more details.